sourcegraph/handbook/content/handbook/editing/handbook-edit-faqs.md

 ![Enable automerge](https://storage.googleapis.com/sourcegraph-assets/handbook/enable%20auto%20merge.png)

 Clicking this button means your change will automatically be merged in for you once all checks have passed.
-If any checks fail, you'll get an email notification if your Github account is set up to do so.
+If any checks fail, you'll get an email notification if your GitHub account is set up to do so.
 This is a great way to "set it and forget it" after you make changes in the Handbook, to avoid leaving a PR open for a long time and running into merge conflicts.